top of page

 God commanded Jonah to go to Nineveh to deliver a message.

-God dispatched a large fish to carry Jonah.
+God dispatched a large fish to capture Jonah and deliver him to Nineveh.

-The fish spit Jonah out on the beach near Nineveh.
+The fish spat Jonah out on the beach near Nineveh.

-9. Who was thrown into a lion's den?
+13. Who was forced into the lion's den?

 b.
 Daniel.